MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

     - Continuous backups are taken within every Azure region where the Cosmos DB account exists.
       - Continuous backups are stored within the same Azure region as each Cosmos DB replica, using Locally-Redundant Storage (LRS) or Zone Redundant Storage (ZRS) within regions that support Availability Zones.
     - A self-service restore can be performed using the [Azure portal](/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal) or IaC artifacts such as [ARM templates](/azure/cosmos-db/restore-account-continuous-backup#restore-arm-template).
-    - There several [limitations](/azure/cosmos-db/continuous-backup-restore-introduction#current-limitations) with Continuous Backup.
+    - There are several [limitations](/azure/cosmos-db/continuous-backup-restore-introduction#current-limitations) with Continuous Backup.
-      - The continuous backup mode is not currently available in a multi-region-write configuration.
+      - The continuous backup mode isn't currently available in a multi-region-write configuration.
       - Only SQL API and MongoDB API can be configured for Continuous backup at this time.
       - If a container has TTL configured, restored data that has exceeded its TTL may be _immediately deleted_
     - A restore operation creates a new Cosmos DB account for the point-in-time restore.